kaihendry/recordmydesktop2.0/README.md

 	-h this help
 	-v verbose
 	-m do not touch mixer
-	-n do not create non-free mp4 for Apple devices
+	-n do not create mp4 for Apple devices
 	-d duration in seconds
 	-r just raw